krisselden/draggable-each/README.md

 # draggable-each

-@stefanpenner's https://github.com/stefanpenner/d-d repackaged as an ember-cli-addon, which wraps jquery-ui-sortable in an ember component.
+Wraps jquery-ui-sortable in an ember component.

 ## Using this component in your ember-cli app